vetscience/Assemblosis/README.md

 An annotated example of the YAML file for Caenorhabditis elegans assembly.
 ```
-## Top level directory, which contains the PacBio raw data
+## Directory, which contains the PacBio raw data
 # NOTE!
-The software looks for all .h5 files recursively in given directory
+The software looks for all .h5 file (or bam files if bacBioInBam below is defined true) in given directory
 pacBioDataDir:
   class: Directory
   location: /home/<username>/Dna